 The liabilities consist of two categories of accounts.
 The first is the outstanding claims payable.
 This balance is the best estimate by management as to the number of claims which were incurred in the current year and will be paid in future periods.
 The second is the outstanding accounts payable.
 The accounts payable are the liabilities of the Pool, which vendors have presented invoices for payment and the cash will be disbursed in future years.

-The change column illustrates for the reader that net position increased, overall, in 2022 due to a reduction in claims incurred during the year and the corresponding net income that the Pool generated.
+The change column illustrates for the reader that net position decreased, overall, in 2023 due to the increases in claims incurred during the year and utilization of the plan benefits.

 Statements of Net Position